Remy Hii: Career

 Hii's professional theatre debut was with the Queensland Theatre Company's production of The Estimator in 2007, after he was noticed by its playwright David Brown performing in a play reading with The Emerge Project.
 He was later cast in guest roles in the television series East of Everything and H2O: Just Add Water.
 In 2011, Hii appeared as Tom in the short film Kiss.
 Hii appeared in the lead role of Van Tuong Nguyen in SBS's four-part miniseries Better Man, which began airing from 25 July 2013.
 The series is based on a true story.
 The role led to Hii receiving a nomination for Best Lead Actor in a Television Drama at the 2014 AACTA Awards and the Most Outstanding Newcomer accolade the 2014 Logie Awards.

 On 12 June 2013, Hii joined the cast of Neighbours as Hudson Walsh.
 Hudson was introduced as a love interest for established character Chris Pappas (James Mason).
 On 20 June, Hii told Daniel Kilkelly from Digital Spy that he had been asked back to continue filming the following month.
 After leaving Neighbours, Hii was cast as Prince Jingim in the Netflix drama Marco Polo.
 The series was cancelled after two seasons in 2016.
 Hii went on to appear in Paul Currie's 2017 thriller film 2:22, and he has a recurring role as Sam in the Australian television drama Sisters.
 Hii portrays Alistair Cheng in the 2018 romantic comedy film Crazy Rich Asians, based on the novel of the same name by Kevin Kwan.

 From 2018 to 2019, he played Simon Van Reyk, a forensic pathologist, in the crime drama Harrow.
 He appeared in every episode of the first series.
 In 2019, Hii played Brad Davis in Spider-Man: Far From Home.
 He was set to have the lead role of Luen in Jane the Novela, a spin-off from Jane the Virgin, but the series was not picked up by The CW.
 In February 2021, Hii starred as Ben Zhao in the ABC comedy-drama series Aftertaste.
 Later that year, Hii joined the ensemble cast of The Princess Switch 3: Romancing the Star.

+In 2023, Hii played Dalbert Tan in the Netflix comedy drama Wellmania.
+The series is based on Brigid Delaney's book Wellmania: Misadventures in the Search for Wellness and was filmed in Sydney.
+Hii also voices a rabbit called Bunniguru in the Australian animated film Scarygirl.

+On 28 October, Hii was named for the animated film The Pout Pout Fish.

+On 11 April 2025, Hii was named in the cast of the film Posthumous.